samsuh/2025-learnings/README.md

   - approves proposal, depositing funds.
   - sends it back for administrative opinion and proposal, with the ability to comment.
     - goes to 'proposal request' bank where admins can see the initial proposal, and any notes the owner had.

+notes: initially using sqlite on n8n. will migrate to postgres later before deploying.